By Lize Van Der Merwe, Registered Dietician

 Your diet should be adjustable in various social circumstances, visiting your favourite restaurants while travelling.
 As soon as you start turning down invites to social gatherings where meals will be served, you need to rethink your plan.
 Choose a diet which will adjust to your lifestyle and social calendar.

-Finding the right diet for you, your lifestyle and your palate may seem like an impossible task.
+Finding the right diet for your lifestyle and your palate may seem like an impossible task.

 Book a consultation with Lize Van Der Merwe, a trusted Dietician to help navigate through the maze of nutritional advice and find a plan which will work for you in the long run.